dycorporal/RPi-5-Minecraft-Server/README.md

 ## Notes for Future Development
 With IntelliJ IDEA CE, I also utilised Java with Maven to package .jar files.

-I doubt I will work on this project any further but technically speaking I was planning to experiment with variant mobs more, such as make a zombie that would explode into lingering poison when you killed them, to represent a Boomer/Ticker from Left 4 Dead/Reason 2 Die.
-I was also thinking of making a Zombie that split into 2 daughter zombies on death and naming it *Fission Zombie*.
+I doubt I will work on this project any further, but some more polymorphic mob variants were supposed to be added:
+- *Fission Zombie*, this zombie would split into 2 Daughter Zombies on defeat.
+- *Ticker/Boomer*, this zombie would summon a lingering cloud of poison on defeat.
-Lastly, a *Swarmer* Zombie which could summon hostile Bee's that were already angry at any players in the server.
-They would have a Hive on their head and cause Slow on hit.
+- *Swarmer*, this zombie could summon hostile Bee's angry at players in the server.
+Hive on their head and cause Slow on hit.
+- *Firecracker*, this Pillager just had increased range attributes and a firework reserve instead of arrows.

 For anyone willing to continue this (doubt it), for more QoL, I would:
 - As I said, make an all-player accessible command that outputs a private message to the user who called it, when the server is shutting down.
 If it wasn't then just output something along the lines of "No shutdown scheduled".
 Add a cooldown on this.
 - Actually add and implement permissions.
-I was too lazy to use LuckyPerms, but permissions were in my plugin code anyways.
+Use of LuckyPerms would be great, but permissions were in my plugin code anyways.